BubonicPestilence/FOBot/README.md

         disabled: false,

         # hash speed up process of authentication
-        # if you provide here hash after initial auth
+        # provide it here after initial auth
+        # not required if password provided
         hash: nil,

         # password from ingame email
+        # not required if hash provided
         password: "wfdt3v5p",

         # force server (input 1 for "FO01" == "Server #2")